dlafarga/dlafarga.github.io/_posts/2026-02-02-3D-Visualization-Tutorial-using-GLORYS.md

 ---

 # Motivation
-My previous 3D visualizations used Plotly, which was convenient and interactive, but it was limited in the amount of data it could visualize.
+My previous 3D visualizations used Plotly, which was convenient and interactive, but it was limited in the amount of data it could handle.
 For [my previous project](https://dlafarga.github.io/journal/Covarianceintime.html), this was not an issue as the data was small.

 ![3D OGCM]({{ site.url }}/assets/img/post1/Jan_clim.png){: .center-image }

-<center> Multiple depths plotted for January climatology from OGCM.</center>
+<center>Multiple depths plotted for January climatology from OGCM.</center>

-Once I started working with larger data, I found I was only able to plot one altitude layer of high-resolution data before crashing.
+Once I started working with larger datasets, I found I was only able to plot one altitude layer of high-resolution data before crashing.
 This is when I turned to Python's Matplotlib library and its 3D projection.
-It took a lot less memory to create a figure, and it generated figures faster.
-Though I lost out on the interactive aspect (rotating, zooming in and out, etc.) I was still able to perform these tasks manually.
+It uses far less memory to create a figure and generates figures faster.
+Though I lost the interactive aspect (rotating, zooming in and out, etc.), I was still able to perform these tasks manually.

 The following code is a tutorial for how to visualize 3D climate data using Matplotlib 3D projections.
 As an example, I use the first empirical orthogonal function (EOF) computed from the high-resolution Global Ocean Physics Reanalysis (GLORYS) output for all latitude-longitude-depth dimensions (3D) at once.
 The complete calculation for the GLORYS 3D EOFs can be found at [this repository](https://github.com/dlafarga/PIM-for-Computing-3D-EOFs).
-The repository for this full code is found at [this Github](https://github.com/dlafarga/3D-Visualization-Tutorial-using-GLORYS).
+The repository for the full code used in this tutorial is found at [this GitHub repo](https://github.com/dlafarga/3D-Visualization-Tutorial-using-GLORYS).

-# Data and EOF method
+# Data and EOF Method
 Here's some of the nitty-gritty info for the example data used in this visualization.
 TLDR: we are plotting the first EOF (a spatial pattern) computed from large ocean temperature data (49 GB).
-You might recognize ENSO in the visualization, and if you don't know what that is [NOAA has a great breakdown](https://oceanservice.noaa.gov/facts/ninonina.html).
-Just look out for a warm eastern tropical Pacific and cold western tropical Pacific.
+You might recognize ENSO in the visualization — if you don't know what that is, [NOAA has a great breakdown](https://oceanservice.noaa.gov/facts/ninonina.html).
+Look for a warm eastern tropical Pacific and cold western tropical Pacific.

-The ocean temperature in this study is from the global ocean physics reanalysis (GLORYS), a high-resolution  ($1/12^{\circ}$ by $1/12^{\circ}$) data assimilative global ocean simulation available from the Copernicus Marine Environment Monitoring Service.
-It has a spatial resolution of $1/12^{\circ}$ latitude by $1/12^{\circ}$ longitude with 50 depth layers covering the entire global ocean from $80^{\circ}$S to $90^{\circ}$N and $180^{\circ}$E to 180$^{\circ}$W, extending from the ocean surface to 5,727 meters.
+The ocean temperature data in this study comes from the Global Ocean Physics Reanalysis (GLORYS), a high-resolution ($1/12^{\circ}$ by $1/12^{\circ}$) data assimilative global ocean simulation available from the Copernicus Marine Environment Monitoring Service.
+It has a spatial resolution of $1/12^{\circ}$ latitude by $1/12^{\circ}$ longitude with 50 depth layers covering the entire global ocean from $80^{\circ}$S to $90^{\circ}$N and $180^{\circ}$E to $180^{\circ}$W, extending from the ocean surface to 5,727 meters.

 **Table 1:** The depth values of the 50 layers in the GLORYS model (unit: meters).
 Values were rounded to the first two decimal places.